Matchers

 You have 42 weeks.

-The details of how values are matched again keys depend on the annotation of the selector. :number
+The details of how values are matched against keys depend on the annotation of the selector. :number

 is just one example.